apptainer/singularity-admindocs/security.rst

 Singularity Runtime
 ###################

-Singularity Runtime enforces a unique security model that makes it appropriate for *untrusted users* to run *untrusted containers* safely on multi-tenant resources.
+The Singularity runtime enforces a unique security model that makes it appropriate for *untrusted users* to run *untrusted containers* safely on multi-tenant resources.
 Since Singularity Runtime dynamically writes UID and GID information to the appropriate files within the container at runtime, the user remains the same *inside* and *outside* the container, i.e., if you're an unprivileged user while entering the container you'll remain an unprivileged user inside the container.
 A privilege separation model is in place